BloomTechBackend/bd-team-project-super_engineers/project_documents/design_document.md

 to you that you want to explicitly say you are not worrying about now?
 Feel free to put anything here that you think your team can't accomplish in the unit, but would love to do with more time.*

+* The ability to provide a reminder before appointment starts.
+* Being able to provide different payment methods.
+* Being able to provide clinics available base on your location

 # 5. Proposed Architecture Overview